 Justin was an athlete and a strong swimmer, with numerous years of swimming experience.
 Laguna de Ayarza doesn’t have turbulent waters, nor currents, nor predators.
 So when he went missing after swimming in the lake, it raised the eyebrows of his worried family members.

 On January 6th, 2018 Justin disappeared under suspicious circumstances.
 He was last seen swimming from one side of the lake to the other side.
 Friends waved at him when he was approximately at the halfway point.
 However, shortly after he was nowhere to be found.

 Immediately after being notified about Justins disappearance, search teams organized from both the Guatemalan government and the United States embassy.
 Everyone was involved: police units, military teams, drones and diving specialists.
 Nothing was found.

 Before his disappearance, Justin studied women and gender studies at Brandeis University.
 He was outgoing and friendly, particularly known for advocating for women who suffered from domestic abuse.
 Many people question if the influence from his studies was related to his disappearance.
-Machismo culture in Latin America continues to thrive today and foreign visitors to small communities can sometimes be seen as a threat.
+Machismo culture continues to thrive today in many regions of Latin America and foreign visitors to small communities can sometimes be seen as a threat.

 Soon, the family found out just problematic machismo culture can be.